DebPaine/robofriends/README.md

 # robofriends

 Search robots on the webpage (built using React).
+Used JSONPlaceHolder API to get the list of users.